Our continued commitment to providing safe access to health care

 Once your health record is updated with this information, it will be used in all future communications and visits.

-Information about updating campus records is provided by Spectrum Center here.
+ON CAMPUS: Information about updating campus records is provided by Spectrum Center here.

-Information about changing name and/or gender marker on state ID and federal documents can be found here.
+LEGAL DOCUMENTATION: Information about changing name and/or gender marker on state ID and federal documents can be found here.

 Washtenaw County residents can obtain a free Washtenaw County ID card, which does not have a gender marker and has the option of adding a preferred name.